From Palaces to Cliffs: The 35 Most Iconic Landmarks in Portugal

 Located in the Alcaçova village, the attraction is part of Turismo Militar, a project that offers historical tours based on Portuguese heroes.

-Roman Temple, Évora
+28. Roman Temple, Évora

-Another Alentejo building that is considered a Unesco World Heritage Site is the Roman temple that stands in the historic center of Évora.
+Another Alentejo building that is considered a UNESCO World Heritage Site is the Roman temple that stands in the historic center of Évora.

 Also known as Diana Temple, this is the main tourist attraction in the city.
 It is a very important monument that marks the Roman presence in Portuguese territory, and its construction dates back to the 1st century AD.

-Chapel of Bones, Évora
+29. Chapel of Bones, Évora

 One of Portugal’s most popular places is the Capela dos Ossos in Évora.
 And no wonder, for this place is as unusual as it is creepy.

 Built in the 17th century by monks, the walls of the chapel are literally filled with human bones.
-There is a sign at the entrance that says ” We bones that are here, for yours we wait“, indicating the idea that death always comes, for anyone.
+There is a sign at the entrance that says ” We bones that are here, for yours we wait“, indicating the idea that death always comes for anyone.

-Castelo de Mourão
+30. Castelo de Mourão

 Located near the border with Spain, Mourão Castle stands on the bank of the Guadiana River, above a former medieval village.

 Built in 1343, there are still traces of its schist, marble, and granite masonry.
-Although most of it is in ruins, some parts of the wall can be accessed so you can enjoy a beautiful view of the surroundings.
+Although most of it is in ruins, some parts of the wall can be accessed, so you can enjoy a beautiful view of the surroundings.

-Alqueva Dam
+31. Alqueva Dam

 Part of a hydroelectric power plant, the Alqueva Dam is considered an engineering masterpiece.
 Its construction brought much-needed water to the southern Alentejo region.
 Taking a night tour to the Alqueva Lake Observatory is a chance to appreciate the sky in detail with the help of a telescope, without the interference of urban pollution.

-Landmarks in Algarve Portugal
+Landmarks in Algarve, Portugal

-Benagil Cave
+32. Benagil Cave

 This is the biggest postcard of the Algarve and one of the most beautiful caves you will ever see!
 The Benagil sea cave in the middle of the sea, with a hole in the ceiling, is a work of art.

 Be sure to go and plan to visit around noon, which is the time when the light enters the cave with greater intensity.
-The only ways to access are by kayak, paddleboards, or boat, making a perfect day trip activity.
+The only ways to access are by kayak, paddleboard, or boat, making a perfect day trip activity.
 Definitely to include in your Algarve Itinerary.

-Ponta da Piedade
+33. Ponta da Piedade

 Formed by cliffs and other rock formations, Ponta da Piedade is not exactly a beach.
 But it is still one of the most beautiful natural areas in the region and a mandatory stop in any Algarve itinerary.

-Located close to Lagos, it is a great place for photography and more recently for hiking, as wooden walkways have recently been built to Canavial Beach.
+Located close to Lagos, it is a great place for photography and, more recently, for hiking, as wooden walkways have recently been built to Canavial Beach.

-Fortaleza de Sagres
+34. Fortaleza de Sagres

 Built between the 11th and 18th centuries, Sagres Fortress is a must-see in the Algarve.
 Dedicate at least one hour of your day to get to know all its relics, among them a wind rose over 130 ft high.
 Besides its undeniable historical value, the site also provides a privileged panoramic view of the entire coast and its incredible cliffs.